Ayms/torrent-live/README.md

 This does prevent to say to everybody what you are really looking for, spies are eliminated not only during the final phase but all along the process of discovering the peers that have the requested content.

-## No Freerider

-If you don't like to be a freerider, then deactivate the option and seed the downloaded/streamed files with another bittorrent client when you are finished.

 ## Findspies

-To enable this option:
+This option is always enabled for the method explained below but if you wish to continue looking for the spies while you are downloading a torrent, you can use:

 	node freerider.js ef330b39f4801d25b4245212e75a38634bfc856e findspies